ut-beg/ICESat2LidarShift/readme.md

 Y_C = Y_0 + (t * sin⁡(θ) * V)

 This process is done iteratively, once for each combination of drift speed and bearing that falls within the given ranges.
 The results of each shift operation are then compared to the values found in the supplied ATLAS sensor data file, and a linear regression is performed.
 The results of that comparison are finally written to a report file in .csv format.

-A complete set of example data files and a batch file containing the appropriate commands to launch the script are included.

 Requirements: